Free lacrosse scoreboard with countdown clock

 Field Lacrosse (Men's 10v10, Women's 12v12)

 Men's field lacrosse is played 10-a-side (3 attackmen, 3 midfielders, 3 defensemen, 1 goalkeeper) on a 110×60 yard field.
-Games consist of four 15-minute quarters with a running clock that stops in the final two minutes of each half (college rules) or on every whistle (professional/international).
+Games consist of four 15-minute quarters with a running clock that stops in the final two minutes of each half (college rules) or on every whistle (top-level/international).

 Women's field lacrosse uses 12 players per side on a similar-sized field.
 The women's game has traditionally been non-contact (no body checking), though rule changes have increasingly allowed more physical play.
 The women's draw (equivalent of a face-off) is taken at center with two players holding their sticks in the air.